Free Dev Day — June 25 — Virtual

 ORDER BY 3, 4 DESC;

 Voila!
 This concludes our journey for this guide.
-Hope you enjoyed it and lets summarize key points in the next section.
+We hope you enjoyed it.
+Let's summarize key points in the next section.

 Conclusion